kyliepace/eleventy-blog/src/posts/creating-posts.md

 OMG this is my first post!

 ```

+_Feel free to change the date to today's date if you like._

 Go to Posts or Home to see your new post added, and open it to see how the content appears, then come back here to __It's time to write some posts__!